KineticCafe/app_identity/spec/README.md

 ## Identity Proof

-The client identity proof is a short signed value, composed from the _id_, a _nonce_, and an intermediary _padlock_ generated using the _application secret_.
-The application id and secret will be provided securely for compile-time inclusion; all care should be taken to ensure that the secret is not easily extractable from the application or shared in the clear.
+The client identity proof is a short, cryptographically signed value, composed from the _id_, a _nonce_, and an intermediary _padlock_ generated using the application _secret_.
+The application _id_ and _secret_ **should** be provided securely for compile-time inclusion; all care **should** be taken to ensure that the secret is not easily extractable from the application or shared in the clear.

 The generation of a proof looks like this: